Skip to main content

 In Australia, gas detectors used in confined spaces, underground operations, oil and gas facilities and other hazardous environments are subject to WHS regulations, the relevant Australian Standards (including AS/NZS 60079-29-2 for flammable gas detectors and AS 2290 for mine gases), and site safety management plans.
 Documented bump testing and calibration records demonstrate due diligence and may be required by principal contractors, safety regulators and auditors.

-Benefits of keeping a gas detector calibration log
+Benefits of using this gas detector bump test / calibration log

 • Life safety assurance: documented bump tests and calibrations confirm that sensors will detect hazardous gases and trigger alarms in time to protect workers.